Hoglandets-IT/Frends.HIT.PGP/README.md

 | SignWithPrivateKey  | bool   | True if you want to sign the file with private key.
 In this case the file is first signed and then encrypted|`false`|

 #### Signing settings
-Visible only is the file is to be signed
+Visible only if the file is to be signed

 | Property               | Type   | Description |Example|
 |------------------------|--------|-------------|-------|